Robust Bilevel Optimization for Near-Optimal Lower-Level Solutions: Near-optimal robust bilevel problems with a convex lower level

-Constraints \eqref{eq:con1} and \eqref{cons:eps} are both bilinear non-convex inequalities, the other ones added by the near-optimal robust model are conic and linear constraints.
-Near-optimal robustness has thus only added a finite number of constraints of the same nature (bilinear inequalities) to the reformulation proposed in \cite{dempe2019kkt}.
+In conclusion, near-optimal robustness has only added a finite number of constraints of the same nature (bilinear inequalities) to the reformulation proposed in \cite{dempe2019kkt}.
 Solution methods used for bilevel problems with convex lower-level thus apply to their near-optimal robust counterpart.